knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/task/TestFindDocumentMetadataByExternalId.md

-# Test `/task/get/{externalId}/document/metadata`
+# Test `/task/find/{externalId}/document/metadata`

-Document metadata can be retrieved with the `get` task and an external ID.
+Document metadata can be retrieved with the `find` task and an external ID.

-To retrieve document metadata we first create:
+To find document metadata we first create:

   - a document with external ID: [`test-external-id`](- "#externalId");
   - and some metadata with key [`testKey`](- "#key") and value [`testValue`](- "#value").